Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Mixologist**

-    You can customize your alcoholic beverages in such a way that they impose :d20-adv:**Advantage** or dis:d20-adv:**Advantage** (your choice) on saving throws against their effects.
+    You can customize your alcoholic beverages in such a way that they impose :d20-adv: **Advantage** or :d20-disadv: **Disdvantage** (your choice) on Saving Throws against their effects.

 - **Lite Chemist**

-    As part of a long rest, you can distill a beverage to yield a container of pure alcohol, which can be used for medicinal purposes (:d20-adv:**Advantage** on medicine checks) or as fuel for a fire (alchemist’s fire).
+    As part of a long rest, you can distill a beverage to yield a container of pure alcohol, which can be used for medicinal purposes (:d20-adv: **Advantage** on medicine checks) or as fuel for a fire (alchemist’s fire).

 ### Burglar